sanafathima77/Access-governance-and-compliance-checker-Aman-Access-/README.md

 ## Why this project

-Banks are audited on one question again and again: *who has access to what, and should they?* In Oman, banks follow the Central Bank of Oman's cyber security and resilience framework, which includes access control management and third-party controls, and most also align to ISO/IEC 27001.
-The failures auditors find are
-predictable: people who left but still have logins, people who changed department and kept their old access, administrators without multi-factor login, one person able to both create and approve a payment.
+Banks are audited on one question again and again: *who has access to what, and should they?* In Oman, banks follow cyber security and resilience framework, which includes access control management and third-party controls, and most also align to ISO/IEC 27001.
+The failures auditors find are predictable: people who left but still have logins, people who changed department and kept their old access, administrators without multi-factor login, one person able to both create and approve a payment.
 AmanAccess turns each of those into a rule that can be run, tested and explained.